adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

     $kernel->loadClassCache();
     $kernel->handle(Request::createFromGlobals())->send();

-Now, we have setup Zombie.js to be used by Mink.
+Now, we have set up Zombie.js to be used by Mink.

 .. note::